ksanman/AllMiniLML6v2Sharp/README.md

 # AllMiniLmL6V2Sharp
-C# implementation of Sentance Transformers All-MiniLM-L6-v2
+C# implementation of Sentence Transformers All-MiniLM-L6-v2

 Use as a .net standard 2.1 library.